Course Location & Time

 Final Letter Grades

-Please use the table below to understand how your numeric grade - listed in D2L related to your final letter grade in this course.
+Please use the table below to understand how your numeric grade - listed in Canvas related to your final letter grade in this course.

 All email messages about this course should include “earth-analytics” in the subject line and be signed with your full name.
 Please use your official CU email address when communicating with your course instructors.